-2.4.2 Mountain Regions
+2.4.2 Glacier Regions (except High Mountain Asia)

-The following baseline filters are applied data over the mountain regions to remove any weak signal and obviously poor quality data:
+The following baseline filters are applied data over the Glacier regions to remove any weak signal and poor-quality data:

 - Power in Decibels > -160 dB

 - Power Scaled > 100

-- Coherence > 0.6
+- Coherence > 0.5

 - Absolute difference to a reference DEM <100m

-- Median absolute deviation of Swath compared to reference DEM < 10m.
+• Median absolute deviation (MAD) of Swath compared to reference DEM < 20m.

-Where the reference DEM is the 100m resolution Arctic DEM mosaic for the Arctic mountain regions (Porter et al., 2018), the 100m resolution REMA DEM mosaic for Antarctic Peninsula (Howat et al.,

-2019), and TanDEM-X DEM for Southern Andes and High Mountain Asia (German Aerospace Center (DLR), 2018).
+The reference DEM is Arctic DEM mosaic for Svalbard, Russian Arctic, Arctic Canada and Alaska (Porter et al., 2018), the 100m resolution REMA DEM mosaic for Antarctica (Howat et al., 2019), and TanDEM-X DEM for Southern Andes (German Aerospace Center (DLR), 2018).
+If there is not a TanDEM-X value available for a location, then the SRTM DEM is used (Jarvis et al, 2008).

-The filter on Median absolute deviation of Swath compared to reference DEM was increased over the mountain regions compared to Antarctic and Greenland ice sheets.
+The MAD filter of Swath compared to reference DEM was increased over the Glacier regions compared to Antarctic and Greenland ice sheets.
 This is due to more varied topography causing a larger variance in the swath measurements.

-To estimate uncertainty all Swath data between October 2018 and December 2020 is spatially joined with ICESat2 data (Smith et al., 2021) within a 10 day time window and 50m radius.
+To estimate uncertainty all Swath data between October 2018 and December 2020 is spatially joined with ICESat2 data (Smith et al., 2021) within a 10-day time window and 50m radius.

-Over the mountain regions, a slope correction is applied to the elevation difference between swath and ICESat2 measurements.
-Applying this correction to the elevation difference returns the true estimate of the swath error value, removing the error due to variation in topography.
+Over the Glacier regions, a slope correction is applied to the elevation difference between swath and ICESat2 measurements.
+Applying this correction to the elevation difference returns the estimate of the swath error value, removing the error due to variation in topography, but still including penetration.

-As slope and roughness is higher in the mountain regions, we do not exclude any data that sits outside of the 95% percentile of values so that extreme values are captured.
+As slope and roughness is higher in the Glacier regions, we do not exclude any data that sits outside of the 95% percentile of values so that extreme values are captured.